Print3M/epic/README.md

 }
 ```

 What sorcery is this?!
-It's a pretty simple compiler trick.
-EPIC uses one of the CPU registers to keep pointer to your local variable: `SAVE_GLOBAL(var)`.
-As long as your local variable is present on the stack you can access it using `GET_GLOBAL()` macro.
+It's a simple compiler trick.
+EPIC uses a CPU register to store a pointer to your local variable via `SAVE_GLOBAL(var)`.
+As long as your local variable remains on the stack, you can access it using the `GET_GLOBAL()` macro.

-> **IMPORTANT 1**: Your variable must be on the stack, so the function that initialized your "global" variable cannot return.
-Therefore, I recommend always using `SAVE_GLOBAL(var)` right in `main_pic()`.
-This way you make it available to all other functions throughout the entire execution of your shellcode.
+> **IMPORTANT #1**: Your variable must remain on the stack, so the function that initializes your "global" variable cannot return.
+Therefore, always use `SAVE_GLOBAL(var)` directly in `main_pic()`.
+This makes it available to all other functions throughout your shellcode's execution.

-> **IMPORTANT 2**: You can use `SAVE_GLOBAL(var)` only once.
-This mechanism should be used exclusively for maintaining the global context.
-However, the size and content of the global context size is up to you.
+> **IMPORTANT #2**: You can only use `SAVE_GLOBAL(var)` once.
+This mechanism should exclusively maintain global context.
+However, the size and content of the global context are entirely up to you.

 #### Modularity

-Podstawowym featurem narzędzia EPIC jest modularność.
-Wystarczy raz skompilować kod (`pic-compile`) a następnie możesz łączyć ze sobą klocki podczas linkowania (`pic-link`) jak chcesz. Świetnie, ale jak ten sam kod może działać w obu przypadkach?
+Modularity is a core feature of EPIC.
+Compile your code once with `pic-compile`, then mix modules during linking with `pic-link` however you want.
+But how does the same code work with different modules?

-Otóż po pierwsze wszystkie eksportowane funkcje z modułu oznacz makrem `MODULE`.
-Wszystkie, bez wyjątku, to pozwoli Ci uniknąć debugowania w przyszłości.
-Przykładowo plik `modules/exec/exec.h` będzie wyglądał tak:
+First, mark all exported functions from a module with the `MODULE` macro.
+Mark all of them without exception to avoid future debugging headaches.
+For example, `modules/exec/exec.h` would look like this:

 ```c
 #include <epic.h>